 The MCR reference MC002019 is developed and mounted on VDL buses, while the MC001024 reference was created for IVECO minibuses.

-In September, all of the companies forming the TELMA Group were repurchased from the Valeo Group, by Torque Industry, itself being founded by a group of 4 managers and 3 investors.
+In September, all of the companies forming the TELMA Group were repurchased from the Valeo Group, by Torque Industry.

 On the occasion of this change, the TELMA brand adopted a new logo.

 TELMA launches the FM range.
 This latest generation of Focal type retarders, fruit of the indisputable TELMA experience in the field, introduced many improvements.
 The size 6, first to form this new family, was specially developed for the Chinese market.

 TELMA launches the AF range.
 This new generation of retarders, of the axial type, concentrated all the latest technical innovations of Telma, resulting from TELMA’s undisputed expertise in the field of retarders.
 Sizes 3 and 5 were the first to form this new family.
 Size 2, meanwhile, came in December.

 Telma markets the iRCS (integrated Retarder Control System), an electronic box integrating within a single unit the retarder control and power management.